 The Jacksonville Jaguars are the most lackluster team in the state by far.
 They went 3-13 last season and showed little to no improvement.
 Head coach Gus Bradley was fired in Week 15.
 QB Blake Bortles had a decent season, but the team couldn’t seem to come together to pull out a victory.
 New head coach Doug Marrone hopes to end their Playoff drought since 2008.
 The Jags have had a tough time attracting players to the franchise, but they did manage to draft RB Leonard Fournette this year.
 The promising RB out of LSU will surely add a new dimension to their game.

-Betting Odds For FL NFL Teams To Win The Superbowl In 2018
+Betting Odds For FL NFL Teams To Win The Super Bowl In 2019

 Betting On Basketball In Florida